ArdanaCLM/ardana-dev-tools/README.md

 with the appropriate SOC/CLM version installed on the deployer VM, and the specified cloud model setup as your ~/openstack/my_cloud/definition.

+You can see what nodes exist in your cloud by running the *ardana-nodes* helper script:

+    % bin/ardana-nodes

-You can log in to the nodes by cd'ing to ardana-vagrant-models/<cloud>-model directory and then run the ardana-vagrant helper script in there to ssh into a node, e.g to ssh to a node called deployer run.
+You can log into any of the nodes reported by *ardana-nodes* using the *ardana-ssh* helper script:

-    % ./ardana-vagrant ssh deployer

-Alternatively you can use the astack-ssh-config file with the ssh command. e.g.

-    % ssh -F astack-ssh-config deployer
+    % bin/ardana-ssh deployer

-NOTE: For some models, the deployer node may be controller, controller1 or something like that, if it located on a controller node.

 ### Running the Configuration Processor